 On Saturday when I was shopping around the farmers market, there was an old lady selling a goose.
-I did not plan for goose, having other ideas in mind, but since goose is my favorite poultry and I have not eaten it for some time, plus the old lady was quite sweet, I changed my mind for goose.
+I did not plan for goose, having other ideas in mind, but since goose is my favourite poultry and I have not eaten it for some time, plus the old lady was quite sweet, I changed my mind for a goose.

 I have talked previously with a friend who has a garden to cook something over the open fire in my cast iron kettle, some goulashy kind of stew.
 Goose I only cooked before in the oven, so I concocted a paprikas ( a kind if Hungarian stew) recipe to use the kettle.
-I also have buyed some wild mushrooms – scotch bonnets – so I used them too for my recipe.
+I also have bought some wild mushrooms – scotch bonnets – so I used them too for my recipe.

 Ingredients (8 servings):